11 Module 10: Technology and Ecology

 image

-Engaging locals in attempts at checking desertification in northern China.
-Grids of straw help hold the soil.
-Such efforts are complicated by the aging population of farmers fit for such work. (downtoearth.org)
+In places in northern China like Ningxia Province, attempts at checking desertification have involved laying grids of straw, which help hold the soil in place.
+Such efforts are complicated by the aging population of local farmers fit for such work.
+(Photo by Bert van Dijk, licensed under CC BY-NC-SA 2.0)

 While interest in ecology and conservation has grown in China over the last two decades, and government projects are underway to save the panda, golden monkey, and pangolin, there is still a strong underground market for endangered animal products (including tiger parts from Southeast Asia and gallbladders from black bears poached in North America).
 Legislation during the COVID-19 Pandemic in 2020 saw new regulations against raising and marketing wild animal products.

 In a conservation success, the giant panda has recently been de-listed from endangered to vulnerable, with a wild population of over 1800 inhabiting an expanded system of reserves.
-Teaching locals and the general public about the need for conservation is a key strategy in raising awareness. (panda.org.cn)
+Teaching locals and the general public about the need for conservation is a key strategy in raising awareness.
+(Photo by Gerd Eichmann, licensed under CC BY-SA 4.0)

 As China searches the globe for oil as part of the “One Belt, One Road” initiative, it is also experimenting with solar, wind, water, and kinetic energy technology on a massive scale.
 In parts of northwest China, many acres of desert are covered by stands of gigantic windmills, which presently fill only a fraction of China’s electricity needs but may hold promise for the future.
 Over the years a certain number of NGOs (non-governmental organizations) have been allowed to operate in China.
 Among the small-scale ecology and natural resource management NGO projects of the early 2000s was a solar cooker project started at the Xining Teacher’s College in Qinghai, northwest China.
 In the project, Tibetan nomads and villagers were offered solar cookers at discounted rates so that they do not have to rely on dried animal dung or scarce trees and brush for fuel.